omeka/omeka-s-enduser/sites/sites.md

 * Select which *theme* you want for the site or whether to go with the installation default.
 Themes set the appearance of the site.

 ## Editing a Site
-To edit a site, either click on the *edit* (pencil) icon for the site on the manage sites page or click on the site’s name in that same page.
+To edit a site click on the *edit* (pencil) icon for the site on the manage sites page.

 On the *Admin* tab on the edit site page, you can change the site’s *URL Slug*, *Title*, and *Theme*

 On the *Pages* tab you can add, edit, and delete [pages](../sites/pages.md) for the site.

+On the *Navigation* tab you can manage the navigation for your site, adding the pages you build, browse pages for items and item sets, and external links.

 On the *User permissions* tab you can manage which users can access the administrative side of the site.

+## Managing Navigation

 ## Managing Site Users
 To add a user to a site, navigate to the *User permissions* tab (see above).